Intel-bigdata/HiBench/README.md

   1. Setup HiBench

+      Make sure these things are installed: maven.
+Then, locate into `HiBench/common/hibench` and run `mvn process-sources` to get dependencies.

   2. Setup Hadoop

       Before you run any workload in the package, please verify the Hadoop framework is running correctly.
 All the workloads have been tested with Cloudera Distribution of Hadoop 5(cdh5.1.0) and Hadoop version 1.0.4 and 2.2.0

   3. Setup Hive (for hivebench)

       Please make sure you have properly set up Hive in your cluster if you want to test hivebench.
-Or the benchmark willuse the default Hive-0.9 release which is included in package.
+Or the benchmark willuse the default release fetched by maven.

 2. Configure for the all workloads